bueltge/debug-objects/readme.txt

 * Romanian language files, thanks to [Alexander Ovsov](http://webhostinggeeks.com/)

 == Changelog ==
+= 2.1.6 =
+* Fix on activation for add the custom table

 = 2.1.5 =
 * Add Tab for all deaclared classes and subclasses
 * Add Tab for all defined functions